BRAVEResearchCenter/CEDA/README.md

 The goal of this project was to track trajectories of implicit and explicit emotion regulation within the brain and body in healthy adolescents and adolescents with affective disorders with and without a history of maltreatment.

 ### Design
 This project utilizes an accelerated longitudinal design, where youth between the ages of 10-17 were followed at a baseline and one year follow-up.
-Both youth and their parent/caregiver, collecting clinical assessment data, biological samples, brain structure, and brain and body function (via fMRI, skin conductance response, and heart rate variability) during emotion regulation tasks.
+Both youth and their parent/caregiver participated, where clinical assessment data, biological samples, brain structure, and brain and body function (via fMRI, skin conductance response, and heart rate variability) were collected during emotion regulation tasks.

 ### Tasks
 ***Implicit Emotion Regulation Task.***